A bank teller from Freiburg, Germany, found incredible behavior on the part of his bank's ATM.

 What I find among the various sources is that hackers usually install the malware through a physical access point of the same ATM.

-Unfortunately, this is a rather realistic scenario, and the personnel involved in the investigation have even managed to purchase a copy of the offending software.
+Unfortunately, this is a rather realistic scenario, and the personnel involved in the investigation even managed to purchase a copy of the offending software.